gegao-nc/fay067.github.com/index.md

 *Ge Gao, Matin Chang, Welly Chang, Prescott Ha*

 We made this 2.5D game based on UE4, Maya and so on.
 The game tells about how Tofu gets away from dangerous things like fire, mouse, and the chief(our final boss!).
-I worked as a programmer to control triggers and AI in game, and I also worked as an artist(I made the tableware XD).
+I worked as a programmer to control triggers and AI in game, and I also worked as an artist to design models and visual effect.

 <img src="TofuGame.png" height="180" width="200" />&emsp;<img src="picture/CGT345/MapConcept1.png" height="180" width="200" />&emsp;<img src="picture/CGT345/MapConcept2.png" height="180" width="200" />